elixir-europe/rdmkit/pages/tool_assembly/nels_assembly.md

 summary: This is an example of a Data Management tool assembly, NeLS as an infrastructure is funded and aimed for researchers in Norway and their collaborators.
 page_id: NeLS
 related_pages:
-  - your_problem: [DMP, storage, metadata, data analysis]
+  - your_tasks: [DMP, storage, metadata, data analysis]
   - your_domain: []
 training:
   - name: Training in TeSS